Euclidean Ideal Point Estimation From Roll-Call Data via Distance-Based Bipartite Network Models: Discussion

 \paragraph{Acknowledgments} The authors thank the editor, associate editor, and reviewers for their constructive comments.
-Co-correspondence should be addressed to Jonghee Park, Department of Political Science and International Relations, Seoul National University, Seoul, Republic of Korea, E-mail: jongheepark@snu.ac.kr, and Ick Hoon Jin, Department of Applied Statistics, Department of Statistics and Data Science, Yonsei University, Seoul, Republic of Korea.
+Kwangok Seo and Johan Lim provided valuable comments for the earlier version of this paper.
+Co-correspondence should be addressed to Jong Hee Park, Department of Political Science and International Relations, Seoul National University, Seoul, Republic of Korea, E-mail: jongheepark@snu.ac.kr, and Ick Hoon Jin, Department of Applied Statistics, Department of Statistics and Data Science, Yonsei University, Seoul, Republic of Korea.
 E-mail: ijin@yonsei.ac.kr.

 \paragraph{Funding Statement} This work was partially supported by the National Research Foundation of Korea [grant number NRF-2021S1A3A2A03088949, RS-2023-00217705, RS-2024-00333701; Basic Science Research Program awarded to IHJ].